Jessica Esquivel: Research career

 In 2018, Esquivel joined Fermilab, where she works on the Muon g-2 project.
 This experiment aims to test the current theories of the Standard Model of particle physics by measuring the anomalous magnetic dipole moment of muon particles to a high degree of accuracy.
+She has also spent her years at Fermilab focused on initiatives aimed at workforce training and diversity, equity, and inclusion (DEI) projects.

 Outreach and advocacy

 Throughout her doctoral studies and research career, Esquivel has participated in a variety of science education and outreach programs.
-During her PhD she published a series of blog posts about her experiences as a graduate student for the website Interactions.org.
-In 2018, she received an award from the Fermilab Friends for Science Education, recognising her contributions to Fermilab's K-12 education and outreach program.
+During her PhD, she published a series of blog posts about her experiences as a graduate student for the website Interactions.org.
+In 2018, she received an award from the Fermilab Friends for Science Education, recognizing her contributions to Fermilab's K-12 education and outreach program.
 She represented Fermilab at Wakandacon 2019, a three-day convention celebrating Afro-futurism, science, technology, and Black culture.
 In 2021, she was featured on the show Mission Unstoppable with Miranda Cosgrove aired by CBS.

-Esquivel is also vocal advocate for increasing equity and diversity in science, and has worked to improve the experiences of women, gender minorities, LGBT+ and Black people in science.
+Esquivel is also a vocal advocate for increasing equity and diversity in science and has worked to improve the experiences of women, gender minorities, LGBT+ and Black people in science.
+She proudly identifies as a Black, Mexican, lesbian woman.
 She was one of 125 women awarded an IF/THEN Ambassadorship by the American Association for the Advancement of Science in 2019.
 She was selected to represent the US delegation at the 2020 International Conference on Women in Physics, organised by International Union of Pure and Applied Physics.

 In 2020, Esquivel was one of the leaders of the inaugural #BlackInPhysics Week, along with Charles D. Brown II and Eileen Gonzales.
 The campaign, inspired by Black Birders Week and other #BlackInX initiatives, aimed to increase the celebrate the contributions of Black physicists and amplify their work.
 BIPW was widely reported on and supported by Physics World, Nature Physics, the American Institute of Physics.
 Esquivel is also a member of Change Now Physics, a team of Black physicists campaigning for racial equity at Fermilab.